russmckendrick/records/content/albums/let-it-be-20583457/index.md

 ---
 title: "The Beatles - Let It Be"
-album_artist: "The Beatles"
+artist: "The Beatles"
-album_title: "Let It Be"
+album_name: "Let It Be"
 date: 2021-10-22
 release_id: "20583457"
 slug: "let-it-be-20583457"
+hideSummary: true
 cover:
     image: "let-it-be-20583457.jpg"
+    alt: "Let It Be by The Beatles"
+    caption: "Let It Be by The Beatles"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Pop Rock"]
 ---

 ## Tracklisting